NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Payloads.page.md

 https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars
 ). e.g. GP to Pharmacy CPCS Minor Illness.
 Please refer to the guidance in {{pagelink:core-SPUseCaseCategories-1.1.3, text:use-case categories}}

+*Please note that the use-case category 'referraltopharmacy' is now deprecated to allow for more granular use cases.*

 ### Encounter Resource
 The Encounter is used to represent the interaction between a patient and healthcare service provider.
 It links with numerous other resources, to reflect the assessment performed.